Getting started

 Initialize ChainGate

-To interact with blockchain networks (balances, transactions, blocks, etc.) you need a ChainGate instance with your API key:
+To interact with blockchain networks (balances, transactions, blocks, gas prices, etc.) you need a ChainGate instance with your API key:

 import { ChainGate } from 'chaingate'